 But I Don’t Eat Ants by Dan Marvin, illustrated by Kelly Fry

 He’s an anteater who loves food, all food except ants.
 He’ll eat anything else.
 But not ants.
 In fact, you’ll get to see all the many fun things he does eat.
 Until dinnertime when his mom serves him something delicious.
 What can it be?
 Ants, of course!
-While this story is bit predictable for us adults, and tricky read in the all-caps font, it’s overall a playful, fun book.
+While this story is a bit predictable for us adults, and tricky read in the all-caps font, it’s overall a playful, fun book.

 Waiting for Goliath by Antje Damm

 Bear is waiting for his friend, Goliath.
 The anticipation builds as time passes and still no Goliath.
 The birds fly away for winter.
 Bear hibernates.
 Finally, we’re as excited as Bear to see his friend, Goliath!
 (Who is a snail.)
-I’m adore with the mixed media collage illustrations throughout this beautiful, peaceful book.
+I adore the mixed media collage illustrations throughout this beautiful, peaceful book.

 Lovely by Jess Hong